 Salmon with Salsa Mayo Topping topped with fresh salsa and mayonnaise.
-Super moist and full of flavor, it makes for a quick and easy weeknight dinner the whole family will fight over.
+Super moist and full of flavor, it’s a quick and easy weeknight dinner the whole family will fight over.

-If you’re looking for a dinner meal that’s short on prep but packs big, awesome flavors, this salmon with salsa mayo topping won’t disappoint.
+If you’re looking for a dinner meal that’s short on prep but packs big, awesome flavors, this baked salmon with mayonnaise and salsa topping won’t disappoint.
 It requires minimum effort and very little tending yet tastes like you sweated in the kitchen for hours.

-- Make sure to deseed the tomatoes as you don’t want the salsa to be too wet.
+- Make sure to deseed the tomatoes as you don’t want the salsa to be too liquidy.